robot5000-design/ms2/documentation/test.md

 Use the console log to confirm.
 Confirm if it does not exist all scores display as zero. _Pass_
 ![highscore-exists](./images-for-readme/highscore-exists.jpg)

-- TC05 - Use the console log to confirm if token exists in session storage, it is used to try to retrieve quiz data.
-If the token (77663a...) is expired response code 3 is logged and a new token obtained and used (b78318...).
+- TC05 - Use the console log to confirm if a token exists in session storage, it is used to try to retrieve quiz data.
+If the token (example below 77663a...) is expired response code 3 is logged and a new token obtained and used (example below b78318...).
 Response code 0 means success. _Pass_
 ![token-not-found](./images-for-readme/token-not-found.jpg)

-- TC06 - Use the console log to confirm if token b78318... is exhausted, response code 4 is received and the token is reset and reused.
-Token b78318... receives response code 0. _Pass_
+- TC06 - Use the console log to confirm if token (example below b78318...) is exhausted, response code 4 is received and the token is reset and reused.
+Same Token (b78318... below) receives response code 0. _Pass_
 ![token-reset](./images-for-readme/token-reset.jpg)

-- TC07 - Supply a json object with a mistake to the token and quiz api's to confirm json parse errors are handled with user alert. _Pass_
+- TC07 - Supply a fabricated json object (with an error built-in) to the token and quiz api's to confirm json parse errors are handled with a user alert. _Pass_

-- TC08 - Supply different status and response code variables to the api requests to confirm potential responses are handled with user alert. _Pass_
+- TC08 - Supply different fabricated status and response code variables to the api requests to confirm potential responses are handled with user alert. _Pass_

-- TC09 - Confirm question/answers are displaying and functioning correctly and correct sounds are played depending on the score outcome and high score is displayed in table after quiz ends. _Pass_
+- TC09 - Confirm question/answers are displaying and functioning correctly and correct sounds are played depending on the score outcome and high score value is displayed in updated table after quiz ends. _Pass_

-- TC10 - Confirm the multi-use model which is used for feedback, reset-quiz and end-quiz-message all operate independently without leaving text behind, removing button that is not replaced or otherwise affecting each other. _Pass_
+- TC10 - Confirm the multi-use model which is used for feedback, reset-quiz and end-quiz-message all operate independently without leaving text behind, or removing a button that is not replaced or otherwise affecting each other. _Pass_

 - TC11 - Confirm pressing buttons repeatedly does not work and that trying to press options buttons